Yomguithereal/colifrapy/README.md

 ```

 This will create the necessary files to start working immediatly.
 I.e. a command line hub, a base
-controller, a config file and a string file.
+controller, an example model, a config file and a string file.

 To test if the scaffolding has worked :
 ```sh